This was a great, great issue. It’s like “the kid who collected Spider-Man,” except this kid collects Doctor Octopus!

-Anyway, check out the tombstones–especially the Elektra one, which is canon.
+Anyway, also check out the tombstones with creators’ names…And also the Elektra one, which is canon.

 I also like the battle—Spider-Man isn’t able to tell that it’s a kid and not the real Doc Ock (who escapes from prison at the beginning of the issue), so he has an “Oh my God” moment when he realizes he might have actually killed the kid during the fight.